kikito/bump.lua/README.md

 * `collisions` works like in `world:move`.
 * `item` is an element that must exist in the world (must have been added with `world:add(item, ...)`)
 * `options` works like in `world:move` and `world:add`, but has two extra options:
-  * `options.prev_l` is the previous value of the left coordinate of the box.
-Useful for calculating tunelling etc.
+  * `options.next_l` is the future value of the left coordinate of the box.
+Useful for calculating tunelling collisions.
-  * `options.prev_t` is the the same as `prev_l`, but for the "top" coordinate.
+  * `options.next_t` is the the same as `next_l`, but for the "top" coordinate.

 items = world:queryPoint(x,y)
 -----------------------------